ono-midori/ono-midori.github.io/techs/zguide.md

 This is the first time we've shown an example using PAIR sockets.
 Why use PAIR?
 Other socket combinations might seem to work, but they all have side effects that could interfere with signaling:

 - You can use PUSH for the sender and PULL for the receiver.
 This looks simple and will work, but remember that PUSH will distribute messages to all available receivers.
-If you by accident start two receivers (e.g., you already have one running and you start a second), you'll “lose” half of your signals.
+If you by accident start two receivers (e.g., you already have one running and you start a second), you'll "lose" half of your signals.
 PAIR has the advantage of refusing more than one connection; the pair is exclusive.
 - You can use DEALER for the sender and ROUTER for the receiver.
-ROUTER, however, wraps your message in an “envelope”, meaning your zero-size signal turns into a multipart message.
+ROUTER, however, wraps your message in an "envelope", meaning your zero-size signal turns into a multipart message.
 If you don't care about the data and treat anything as a valid signal, and if you don't read more than once from the socket, that won't matter.
-If, however, you decide to send real data, you will suddenly find ROUTER providing you with “wrong” messages.
+If, however, you decide to send real data, you will suddenly find ROUTER providing you with "wrong" messages.
 DEALER also distributes outgoing messages, giving the same risk as PUSH.
 - You can use PUB for the sender and SUB for the receiver.
 This will correctly deliver your messages exactly as you sent them and PUB does not distribute as PUSH or DEALER do.
 However, you need to configure the subscriber with an empty subscription, which is annoying.

 For these reasons, PAIR makes the best choice for coordination between pairs of threads.